Azure/Vector-Search-AI-Assistant/docs/deployment.md

     >  az containerapp show -n <aca-name> -g <resource-group-name>
     >  ```

+> [!IMPORTANT]
+> If you encounter any errors during the deployment, rerun `azd up` to continue the deployment from where it left off.
+This will not create duplicate resources, and tends to resolve most issues.

 ## Deployment choices

 The following table summarizes the deployment choices available for the solution: